erre4/GBA_genetic_algorithm/README.md

 tar -xvjf <file you downloaded>
 ```

-Now you have to download libgba separately and ou can download it here:
+Now you have to download libgba separately and you can download it here:

 ```
 https://sourceforge.net/projects/devkitpro/files/libgba/libgba-20150106.tar.bz2/download